ApiGen/ApiGen/README.md

 Unlike the GitHub version that contains everything you need to use it, the PEAR package contains only ApiGen itself.
 Its dependencies (Nette, Texy, FSHL and TokenReflection) have to be installed separately.
 But do not panic, the PEAR installer will take care of it (almost).

 In order to install any PEAR package, you have to add the appropriate repository URL.
 The good news is that you have to do that only once.
-Using these two commands you add our own and Nette repository.
+Using these commands you add all required repositories.

 ```
+	pear channel-discover pear.apigen.org
 	pear channel-discover pear.nette.org
 	pear channel-discover pear.texy.info
 	pear channel-discover pear.kukulich.cz